Understanding complex systems and modern technologies is essential for designing and utilising clean and efficient energy production.

-- Competence to design and analyse sustainable and modern energy systems and integrate them into existing energy production and consumption systems that include economic, environmental and societal aspects.
+- Competence to design and analyse modern, sustainable energy systems and their integration into existing energy production and consumption systems from the technological, economic, environmental and societal perspectives.

 - Knowledge on how to apply mathematical and physical fundaments to model, solve and analyse energy technology related problems and challenges and design relevant technology, processes and systems.

 - Managerial skills to manage a team and to act as a part of the project team.